Wellington is currently at Orange under the traffic light system.

 Entry to New Zealand from all countries remains strictly controlled to help prevent the spread of COVID-19.
 Quarantine-free travel to Australia is suspended.
 Quarantine-free travel to Rarotonga is currently paused.

-For up-to-date information about alert levels, community cases, and getting tested, visit the New Zealand Government COVID-19 website.
+For up-to-date information about traffic light system, community cases, and getting tested, visit the New Zealand Government COVID-19 website.

 For up-to-date visa and travel information visit Immigration New Zealand’s website.

 For more details on managed isolation and quarantine.

 It is recommended that you follow the Ministry of Health’s guidelines, public health measures and consider others around you.